 Barbara Sorrels interviewed on Studentcentricity: "What You Might Not Know about Misbehaving Students, But Should."

-Sarah Garrity, EdD, is an assistant professor in the Department of Child and Family Development at San Diego State University.
+Sarah Garrity, EdD, is an associate professor in the Department of Child and Family Development at San Diego State University.
 Her research and policy interests focus on early childhood workforce development, educational leadership, and the socio-cultural and linguistic contexts of teaching and learning.
 She has more than 25 years of experience in the field as a classroom teacher, Head Start administrator, and literacy coach.
 She is an author and presenter on topics related to best practice in early care and education settings.
 For more information, visit: http://go.sdsu.edu/education/tagpec/

 Dr. Longstreth is chair and associate professor in the Department of Child and Family Development at San Diego State University.
 She began her career as a preschool teacher and has extensive experience in a variety of educational settings.
 She has worked with the YMCA, Head Start, and Polinsky Children’s Center to train early care and education teachers on topics related to infant and early childhood mental health.
 Dr. Longstreth’s research is closely connected to her teaching practice, and she is deeply committed to the exploration of practices that support children’s developing social-emotional competence.
 For more information, visit: http://go.sdsu.edu/education/tagpec/